 Making the best better

-The World‐Class Research Environments (WCRE) Initiative started in 2008 is a CBS way of fostering research environments of excellence in defined fields which in turn will add to the overall reputation of CBS.
-The 3 current WCREs are supported with a total of DKK 5 Mio each over the 5 year period (2014-2019).
+The World‐Class Research Environments (WCRE) Initiative, which started in 2008, is a CBS way of fostering research environments of excellence in defined fields which in turn will add to the overall reputation of CBS.
+The 2 current WCREs are supported with a total of DKK 5 Mio each over the 5 year period (2014-2019).
 The purpose of the WCRE initiative is to make the best better and to create role models for research groups of high international standing.
 General goals for a WCRE are to produce top‐level academic publications, to host world‐class conferences and workshops, to attract external research funding and talent, including admission of high‐level PhD students.

 Center for Financial Frictions (FRIC)